oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Revision History Entries for Pre-release Versions
 <revision-history-entries-for-pre-release-versions>
-It MUST be tested that no item of the revision history has a `number` which includes pre-release information.
+It SHALL be tested that no item of the revision history has a `number` which includes pre-release information.

 The relevant path for this test is: